 Your kidneys are also affected by heart failure.
 When you have heart failure, the amount of blood being pumped to your kidneys is less than usual.
 When your kidneys don't get enough blood, they can't remove water and other waste products well.
 This results in extra fluid building up in your body, and an increase in heart failure symptoms.

 Blood pressure is the force of the blood pushing against the walls of your arteries.
 Blood pressure is measured with two numbers.
 The top number (systolic) shows the pressure in your arteries when your heart beats.
 The bottom number (diastolic) shows the pressure in your arteries when your heart rests.

 About 1 in every 4 American adults has high blood pressure.
 Although high blood pressure usually does not go away, it can be treated and controlled.

 High blood pressure (hypertension) causes your heart to pump with greater than normal force to push blood through your blood vessels.
-High blood pressure is higher than 140/90.
-(Normal blood pressure is less than 120/80.)
+You have high blood pressure

 Known as "the silent killer," high blood pressure usually has no symptoms.
 If left untreated, it can cause:

 Allina Health's Patient Education Department, Helping Your Heart, fourth edition, cvs-ahc-90648